Is Tijuana worth visiting?

 Why do people go to Tijuana?

-People go to Tijuana to see different cultures, try famous Mexican street food, and save on goods and services.
+People go to Tijuana to experience a different culture, try delicious Mexican food, and save on goods and services.

 Is Tijuana safe for American tourists?

-Despite the bad rap that Tijuana often gets on the news, this border city is still worth a visit.
+Despite the bad rap that Tijuana often gets on the news because of its ongoing dafety issues, this border city is still worth a visit.
 While Baja might not be everyone’s place, it makes for a fun day trip as you can try tacos, enjoy Baja’s craft beer, and visit a couple of landmarks.